erf/vis-outdated/README.md

 ## How

-Given a list of git `repos` in your `visrc.lua` file, we fetch the latest commit hash per repo using `git ls-remote` and store them in a local cache `~/.vis-outdated` (on `out-up`).
+Given a list of git repos, we fetch the latest commit hashes using `git ls-remote` and store them in a local cache `~/.vis-outdated`.
+Now we can compare the local hashes with the latest to see if they are out of date.

-On `out-diff`, if the local hash does not match with the latest, we show it as outdated.

-`out-ls` fetches the latest commit hashes and prints them, together with the local cache.

 ## Commands